 I reached out to Aisha to ask how her podcast was able to attract so many listeners when it launched.

-Justin: You've had a ton of growth in the last month on Spotify and Apple Podcasts; any idea what caused it?
+Justin: You've had a ton of growth in the last month on Spotify; any idea what caused it?

 Aisha: I created the first 30 episodes of the podcast around a challenge to walk or run one mile a day while listening to the corresponding daily episode.
 Each episode was 10 minutes (or less) and discussed health, fitness, relationships, goal setting, mindset, and overall well-being.
 I announced it on January 4th (right after New Year's).